controlm/automation-api-quickstart/101-howto-build-docker-containers-for-controlm/alpinelinux-ctm-cli/README.md

 How to building an image with pre installed and configured automation-api cli

 HOST control-m endpoint host
-USER control-m user account that will be set as the automation user.
+USER control-m user account set as the automation user.

 ```bash
 SRC_DIR=.